CHAIRMAN OF THE BOARD

 Martin Hostettler, Managing Partner, Cycad Inc.

 Hostettler is managing partner of Cycad Inc. in Switzerland.
-He has professional expertise in environmental engineering with focuses on gravel pits, quarries, and landfills.
+His professional expertise in environmental engineering with focuses on gravel pits, quarries, and landfills.
 Hostettler also worked as a consultant in forest policy with Tensor Consulting Inc. He is currently the Chairman of the Editorial Board of the Swiss Forestry Journal and lectures about forest property rights at TU Dresden.
-Hostettler attended the 2004 KCI-Enviropreneur Institute at PERC.
+Hostettler attended the 2004 Enviropreneur Institute at PERC.

-Fred E. Karlinsky, Shareholder in Colodny, Fass, Talenfeld, Karlinsky, Abate & Webb, and Adjunct Professor of Law, Florida State University College
+Fred E. Karlinsky, Colodny, Fass, Talenfeld, Karlinsky, Abate & Webb

 Ft.
 Lauderdale, Florida